Prepare

 Focus

-You must demonstrate you perform the following clinical tasks competently and/or analyse and interpret findings to manage patient outcomes while embodying professional behaviours.
+You must demonstrate that you're able to perform the following clinical tasks competently and/or analyse and interpret findings to manage patient outcomes while embodying professional behaviours.

 Clinical tasks could include: